Berridale

 Berridale is a small town in New South Wales.
 At the it had a population of 1,300.
 It was the administrative centre of the Snowy River Shire until in 2016 that shire merged with two others to form the Snowy Monaro Regional Council, one of Australia's major inland tourist destinations.
 Berridale lies at 860 metres above sea level between the towns of Cooma and Jindabyne and 435 kilometres south of Sydney.

 History

-Aboriginals long occupied the area but in small numbers.
-The European settlement was founded in the 1860s, when Scotsman William Oliver built his house there in 1863 and opened a roadside store, naming the location as a variation on his home town in Scotland, Berriedale.
+Aboriginals long occupied the area but in small numbers. [need proof] The European settlement was founded in the 1860s, when Scotsman William Oliver built his house there in 1863 and opened a roadside store, naming the location as a variation on his home town in Scotland, Berriedale.
 The dry climate later proved the town ideal for growing fine merino wool.
 Oliver's store became a wayside inn in 1870, which still exists as the Berridale Inn, and a granite store was built.
 A post office opened in the town in 1869 with a telegraph office opening in 1870.